 A person other than a parent, by filing a petition for third party rights under section 25-409 in the county in which the child permanently resides.

-Our experienced attorneys at Best Law can help you and your spouse/partner draft a negotiated parenting plan.
+Our experienced attorneys at Sonoran Law Group can help you and your spouse/partner draft a negotiated parenting plan.
 We can provide insight and anticipate future problems.
 We provide this service at an hourly rate and provide you with a court-approved form at the conclusion that can be filed with the court along with your decree.

 Under A.R.S.
 25-403.02, every parenting plan needs: